 She strictly abides by the utmost respectful and ethical practices when photographing wildlife.

 She NEVER baits, entices, or approaches wildlife.
-Using a long lenses and quiet-mode settings, her camera sensor can quietly get close to a subject from a safe distance without disrupting the subject or the landscape.
+Using long lenses and quiet-mode settings, her camera sensor can quietly get close to a subject from a safe distance without disrupting the subject or the landscape.

 Heather's photography shows people an unusual perspective of the usual; and hopefully encourages them to slow down, just a little bit, to peacefully observe and appreciate the nature that surrounds us.